Javarome/ssg-api/README.md

 ## Examples

-ssg-api has been developed to generate the [RR0 website](https://rr0.org), so[its repository](https://github.com/RR0/rr0.org) is a good place to find examples:
+ssg-api has been developed to generate the [RR0 website](https://rr0.org), so [its repository](https://github.com/RR0/rr0.org) is a good place to find examples.
+RR0:

-- [TimeReplaceCommand](https://github.com/RR0/rr0.org/blob/master/time/TitleReplaceCommand.ts) replaces `<time>yyyy-mm-dd hh:mm</time>` tags with links to a page about that very date.
+- implemented a [TimeReplaceCommand](https://github.com/RR0/rr0.org/blob/master/time/TitleReplaceCommand.ts) to replace `<time>yyyy-mm-dd hh:mm</time>` tags with links to a page about that very date.
-- [PlaceReplacer](https://github.com/RR0/rr0.org/blob/master/place/PlaceReplacer.ts) uses a new `ClassDomReplaceCommand("place", new PlaceReplacerFactory(placeService))` to replace `<span class="place">Paris (France)</span>` tags with a clickable tag to display the map of the mentioned place.
+- implemented a [PlaceReplacer](https://github.com/RR0/rr0.org/blob/master/place/PlaceReplacer.ts) to be used through a `ClassDomReplaceCommand("place", new PlaceReplacerFactory(placeService))` to replace `<span class="place">Paris (France)</span>` tags with a clickable tag to display the map of the mentioned place.
-- the website [build](https://github.com/RR0/rr0.org/blob/master/build.ts) app initializes a Ssg config with the abovementioned replacements and runs it.
+- runs a [CopyStep]() to copy images in the output dir;
-- the [RR0SsgContext](https://github.com/RR0/rr0.org/blob/master/RR0SsgContext.ts) specializes `SsgContextImpl` to add access to locale-specific messages and time context.
+- implemented a [RR0SsgContext](https://github.com/RR0/rr0.org/blob/master/RR0SsgContext.ts) specializes `SsgContextImpl` aht adds access to locale-specific messages and time context.
+- initializes a Ssg config with the abovementioned replacements and runs it in its [build](https://github.com/RR0/rr0.org/blob/master/build.ts) app.